mvysny/karibu-testing/README.md

 straight in the JVM which runs your JUnit tests.
 2. *browserless testing*: You look up components straight from `UI.getCurrent()`, bypassing browser and the JavaScript->Server bridge completely.
-You directly call methods on your server-side View classes and the server-side Java Vaadin components.
+You directly call methods on your server-side View classes and on the server-side Java Vaadin components.

 > If you like the library, please star it.
 The more stars, the more popularity and more maintainenance the library will receive.